Factoria-F5-Git/continuous-delivery-playground/docs/05-deploying-to-an-environment.md

-# Lab 5: Continuous delivery - Deploying the app
+# Lab 5: Continuous delivery - Step 3: Deploying the app

 The goal of this lab is to show you how you could automate the deployment of the app to a specific environment, e.g. staging or production.